ojensen5115/ojensen5115.github.io/_posts/2026-06-21-finally-understanding-kubernetes.md

 # Services

-When we interacted with our nginx Pod, we got the Pod's IP address and `curl` / `wgot` it using this IP address.
-When we spun up our Deployment, each pod had its own IP address, and when we killed a Pod and watched it get replaced, the replacement had a brand new IP address.

 The purpose of a Service is is to present "single unified thing" in front of a shifting set of individual Pods making up a Deployment.

+When we first interacted with our nginx Pod, we used `curl` / `wget` to access it using the Pod's IP address.

+When we spun up our Deployment, we saw each pod had its own IP address.
+We could select one to communicate with if we wanted to, but we don't particularly care which replica fields our request.
+Moreover, when we killed a Pod from the Deployment and watched it get replaced, we saw that IP addresses are as ephemeral as the Pods themselves.

-In practice, this takes the form of a stable address (IP and DNS bindings) and load balancing across replicas.
+A Service solves this problem.
+In practice, it takes the form of a stable address (both IP address and DNS bindings), and performs load balancing across replicas.

 ## Bring your deployment back

-Bring it back by re-applying the manifest:
+Re-applying the manifest to get your nginx Deployment back:

     kubectl apply -f manifests/deployment.yaml
     kubectl get pods -o wide